A-Coom/coomer.party-scraper/README.md

-# Coomer ans Kemono Scraper / Downloader
+# Coomer and Kemono Scraper / Downloader

 A scraper to download all media from coomer.su and kemono.su (previously coomer.party and kemono.party) uploaded by a specified artist using a multithreading orchestrator in Python.